 Through her work with The Shine Project, she has extensive experience of, and links with, the voluntary sector.
 As a Shine Coordinator, she has worked with young women to increase their confidence and self-esteem so that they recognise their potential and view themselves and others as beautiful, valuable and unique.

-Chair of Trustees – Rachel Woodward-Carrick
+Ambassador – Rachel Woodward-Carrick

 Rachel has over 30 years’ experience of education and training in the UK and overseas.
 In her current role as Director of Bournemouth University International College, she enjoys engaging with students from around the world, and supporting them as they prepare for university-level study in the UK.

-Deputy Chair – Karen Powell
+Chair of Trustees – Karen Powell

 Karen Powell has spent over 25 years working within further and higher education, mostly working on projects which promote widening participation for all students.